nicolehsieh/Project2/README.md

 # Project 2: GPX Viewer

 ## README.md: The GPX Viewer provides users with a simple way to visualize a GPX track in a spatial context, and  to animate the track with respect to time traveled on a web map.
+Please visit the IX site listed under Version 1.0 to use the latest application.

 ### Hosted on IX: